August 8, 2025

 How do I reduce the size of my WordPress database?

 You can significantly reduce your database size by regularly cleaning out unnecessary data.
 The main culprits are post revisions, spam comments, old transients, and orphaned metadata from uninstalled plugins.
-Using a plugin like WP-Optimize to perform these cleanups and then running the “Optimize Tables” command will reclaim fragmented space and shrink the overall file size of your database.
+Using a plugin like WP-Optimize to perform these cleanups and then running the “Optimize WordPress Tables” command will reclaim fragmented space and shrink the overall file size of your database.

-What is autoloaded data in WordPress and how do I optimize it?
+What is autoloaded data in WordPress, and how do I optimize it?

-table that WordPress loads on every single page of your site.
+Autoloaded data is information stored in the wp_options table that WordPress loads on every single page of your site.
 It’s meant for critical settings.
-However, many plugins store large amounts of data there, bloating the autoload process and slowing down your site.
-You can optimize it by using an SQL query to identify the largest autoloaded options and, for non-essential ones, changing their autoload
+However, many plugins store large amounts of data there, which can bloat the autoload process and slow down your site.
+You can optimize it by using an SQL query to identify the most extensive autoloaded options and, for non-essential ones, changing their autoload status from ‘yes’ to ‘no’ in your database.